Becoming a 40-year veteran of the broadcasting industry can only be achieved if you love the connection with your audience, and they love you back.

 It was when CBC Radio decided to take a shot on a young 19-year old broadcaster willing to pack up his two pairs of jeans and three boxes of stuff and head to Churchill, Manitoba.
 Terry DiMonte, the voice which filled the airwaves, was born in Montreal, harbouring a love for radio since childhood.

-Following a storied 43-year career in broadcasting, Terry announced his retirement by the end of May 2021.
+Following a storied 43-year career in broadcasting, Terry announced his retirement at the end of May 2021.

 Terry DiMonte is a name weaved into the cultural fabric of Montreal, with a strong passion and dedication for music, the audience, and the community.
 He profoundly understands the responsibility that came with occupying a chair on morning radio: To give back.

 Terry’s voice and personality reached several charities and community events over the last 37 years.
 He was an active participant of fundraisers and charities, including Montreal Children’s Hospital Foundation, the Teresa Dellar Palliative Care Residence, The Montreal General Hospital Foundation, Big Brothers & Big Sisters of West Island, Sun Youth, Dans La Rue, West Island Community Shares, and the Missing Children’s Network.
 Recently, he gave his support to L’Itineraire and the Saving Station Foundation.

 Two weeks before his final show at CHOM, DiMonte was inducted into the Canadian Broadcast Industry Hall of Fame.

 Following his last broadcast on May 28, 2021, Terry and his wife Jessica relocated to British Columbia’s Fraser Valley.